BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.1 08 Oct 2019 =
+* Create new features and functionality
+* Changed from free only to a free/ pro model to generate more development time for the extension.
+* New pro form element to select a moderator before submission.

 = 1.4.0 24 Sep 2019 =
 * Making compatible with last version of BF.
 * Improving the code.